 Comprehensive policies also cover other accident damages related to fire, severe weather, runaway grocery carts or other situations beyond your control.

 What do laws specifically say about car insurance?

 Laws and penalties vary by state, but nearly all states have legislation in place that makes it illegal to drive without car insurance.

 States like Arizona and Alabama allow you to forgo your typical coverage by depositing money into a state fund or bond that’s used as collateral to cover damages resulting from an accident.
-But these deposits can be as high as $50,000 — often higher than what you’d pay for a typical car insurance policy.
+But these deposits can be as high as $50,000 — often higher than what you’d pay for car insurance.

 If you’re in an accident and don’t have a valid car insurance policy, you face fees and legal consequences that can range from the suspension of your license to stiff fees and even jail time.

-But the majority of states take a heavy hand with uninsured drivers that can mean a suspended license and hefty fines.
+The majority of states take a heavy hand with uninsured drivers, which can mean a suspended license and hefty fines.
 More severe penalties include suspending your vehicle registration — often for months — and jail time for repeat offenses.

 Where can I find more information about car insurance laws in my state?

 Most insurance providers can provide you with specific insurance laws for your state of residence.
 For a quick breakdown of liability insurance requirements by state, start with our guide to minimum insurance requirements.

 All states require some form of car insurance, whether it’s a large deposit into a state fund or, in most cases, a traditional insurance policy.
 Getting into an accident or caught driving without insurance comes with hefty consequences, so make sure you and your car are protected with the right car insurance for you.